-International trade union and labour football, The Railway Service Journal, April, May, September, October and December 1929
+International trade union and labour footballLink opens in a new window, The Railway Service Journal, April, May, September, October and December 1929

 Series of articles in the journal of the Railway Clerks' Association, reporting on a German football tour of Britain and a return tour by a British and Irish football team to Germany, organised under the banner of "Sport and Peace versus War".

 Trades Union Congress file which contains correspondence, reports, press cuttings and other documents relating to the debate over the use of a sporting occasion for political propaganda.